Zimbra/zm-load-testing/tests/generic/README.md

 The command can be of the form: name(arg1=value,arg2=value,...)

-See each tests READEM.md for complete list of currently supported commands and look at the files in the tests profile directory for example profiles.
+See each tests &lt;test&gt;.md file for complete list of currently supported commands and look at the files in the tests profile directory for example profiles.

 # Example